mnichols/possum/README.md

 ```

-Note that each state's input handler, will receive _one_ argument.
+Note that each state's input handler, will receive _one_ `arguments` parameter.
 That means you must
 invoke the handlers this way:

 ```js